 For this reason, most insurance policies either offer limited or no coverage for roofs that are around 15 to 20 years old.
 Besides, older roofs often require frequent repairs and we know roof leaks can be frustrating and a good reason to install a new roof.

 Never treat your roof as a DIY projector source it out to a cheap roofing contractor.
 Roofing is a highly specialized field, and roofers charge according to their skills and experience level.

 Improperly installed roofs tend to leak or even collapse in extreme cases.
 The most common sign of an improper roof installation is intermittent or random roof leaks.
 These roofs are not sealed properly and leak under certain weather conditions such as horizontal rain.

 Even if your policy normally covers the type of damage your roof has, they won’t approve your claim should you void any of these conditions.

-Anyone lucky enough to never file an insurance claim can find it to be a daunting task.
-Here is how you can claim insurance for roof damage:
+Anyone lucky enough to never file an insurance claim can find it to be a daunting task the first time they do it.
+Here is how you can claim insurance for a storm-damaged roof:

 1. Maintain a Photo Album

 We cannot stress how important it is for you to keep a photo album of your roof for insurance claims.
 This record helps your insurance company track your roof’s condition over a period of time, making it easier to diagnose what caused the damage.

 Pro Tip: Make sure that you take photos of your ceiling inside as well.